What are Probiotics and The Benefits of Probiotics - Teelixir

 Probiotics for Hormone Health

-Regular probiotic use helps maintain healthy hormone levels in women.
-The microbiome is involved in the excretion of estrogen and other sex hormones.
-Balanced hormone levels contribute to improved mood, energy, libido, fertility, and weight management.
+Regular probiotic use may help support healthy hormone levels in women.
+The microbiome is involved in the excretion of estrogen and other sex hormones, which may contribute to mood, energy, libido, fertility, and general wellbeing.

 Probiotics for Mood